Mastering TipKit: Advanced

 struct MyTip: Tip {}

-tipInfo contains some additional information related to the tip, such as:
+tipInfo saves some other information related to the prompt, such as:

-• Ignore Display Frequency Policy (Option): Whether to ignore the display frequency strategy.
+• Whether to ignore display frequency policy (Option)

-Whenever Tip is displayed, the date will be recorded.
-Similarly, the maximum display count setting applies to all members in the App Group, and the display status is shared among different members.
+Every time a Tip is displayed, the display date is recorded.
+Similarly, the maximum display count setting applies to all members of an App Group, and the display status is shared among different members.

-Since the Option of Tip is also persisted, the same Option settings should be used in different applications or components (App Group).
+Since the Tip’s Option is also persisted, the same Option settings should be used in different applications (App Group).

 CoreParameterRecord